thugge254/PID-NCFB-Clinical-Outcomes-Meta-Analysis/README.md

 ### 🔎 Define the Research Question

-* In patients with non-cystic fibrosis bronchiectasis, what are the clinical outcomes associated with co-existing primary immunodeficiency, particularly annual mortality, hospitalisation, exacerbations, FEV1 decline, and quality of life? *

-The structured research question for the review is:

-* In patients with non-cystic fibrosis bronchiectasis, what are the clinical outcomes associated with co-existing primary immunodeficiency, particularly annual mortality, hospitalisation, exacerbations, FEV1 decline, and quality of life? *
+_In patients with non-cystic fibrosis bronchiectasis, what are the clinical outcomes associated with co-existing primary immunodeficiency, particularly annual mortality, hospitalisation, exacerbations, FEV1 decline, and quality of life?_

+### Data Used

+- Covidence Data (review_780081_extracted_all_data.csv) all the 36 review studies
+- outcomes.xlsx (preprocessed covidence data)